|previous section||contents||next section|

 When a spell has been cast, this spell and the spell groups it belongs to have a cooldown for a given amount of time.
 This time is displayed by a white line on the spell and the spell group icon.
 As the white line gets shorter, also the waiting time becomes shorter.
 Once the white line is gone, the spell icon vanishes, and the icons for the spell groups are greyed out again.
 Note that the cooldown for spell and spell groups do not necessarily have the same length.|

-The icons for the 3 main spell groups - attack, healing and support- as well as the secondary spell group - special - are constantly displayed.
+The icons for the spell groups are constantly displayed.
 Single spells are only shown while their cooldown lasts.
 The cooldown bar can also be hidden by unchecking the corresponding box in the General section under Options.

 Assign Object: Use the crosshair to select the item you like to assign.
 Depending on the item, you can choose to equip or use it when using the assigned action button.
 If you assign objects like runes or potions, you can select whether you like to aim it at yourself, your current target or if you like to choose the target with crosshair.